wiilaptop/wiilaptop.github.io/README.md

-A repository that will soon host my webpage (jaydenb.info)!
+This is a repository that uses GitHub pages to host my personal webpage, https://jaydenb.info.

+It is not complete yet as I am still learning how to use HTML and CSS, but is up for testing purposes!

+This repository must be public in order for the webpage to load the index.html file! :P